-Is a conventional financing round the right thing?
+Is a conventional financing round the right thing for you?

-Depending on your company stage, industry and location there may be alternative ways to a conventional startup financing round.
+Depending on your company stage, industry and location there may be alternatives to a conventional startup financing round.
 Here are some to consider:

 is a good article comparing the different options for SaaS businesses.

 Some accelerators such as YC

 provide some (pre-seed) funding.
 They also provide insights on how to raise money.
 Applying for an accelerator may be an attractive option, especially if you are a first time founder of an early stage startup.